 A link collection is a property where you can manage a group of links.

-You also can edit the displayed name of the link.
+You can also edit the displayed name of the link.

 Linking to catalog entries

 If you have Episerver Commerce installed, the link dialog box contains an option to select items from the product catalog when you create links.
-See Manage content in the Commerce
+See Manage content in the Episerver Commerce